sukanyaghosh74/sukanyaghosh74/README.md

 ### Hi there, I'm **Sukanya Ghosh**! 👋✨

-I am a **full-stack developer, AI enthusiast, and artist** 🎨💻.
+I am a **software developer, AI enthusiast, and artist** 🎨💻.
 I love building futuristic AI assistants, working on innovative projects, and optimizing life with tech.

 ---